Littleton–Mineral station

 Littleton–Mineral station (sometimes styled as Littleton•Mineral or referred to simply as Mineral station) is a RTD light rail station in Littleton, Colorado, United States.
 The station was opened on July 14, 2000, and is served by the Regional Transportation District.
-The station initially saw service on the C Line to Union Station and the D Line to 30th & Downing station.
-However, the D Line's northern terminus was changed to 18th & California station in January 2018 and the C Line was suspended on January 10, 2021.
-The C Line would then be permanently eliminated in January 2023.
-Currently, Mineral station serves as the southern terminus for the D Line.
+The station sees service on the C Line to Union Station.
+Currently, Mineral station serves as the southern terminus for the C Line.
 However, RTD plans to extend this line south to Highlands Ranch as a part of the agency's FasTracks expansion plan.